-Many teachers and language acquisition researchers, myself included, have often bemoaned the apparent “under-appreciation” of listening in language teaching.
-You will often hear (in fact, I’ve often said it!) that listening is the “forgotten skill” or the “missing element” in language teaching.
-Certainly, we can find more attention given to the explicit teaching of reading, writing, and speaking — and much more seems to be known about how to teach, practice, and evaluate progress in these other three modalities.
+Many teachers and language acquisition researchers, myself included, have often bemoaned the “under-appreciation” of listening in language teaching.
+You will often hear (in fact, I’ve often said it too) that listening is the “forgotten skill” or the “missing element” in language teaching.
+Certainly, it’s true that more attention has been give to the explicit teaching of reading, writing, and speaking — and much more seems to be known about how to teach, practice, and evaluate progress in these other three modalities.

-In the area of listening assessment, most tests of listening focus on comprehension of information, particularly in short conversations that purportedly mimic naturally occurring discourse, or short monologues that represent snapshots of academic lectures.
+In the area of listening assessment, most tests of listening focus on “product”, that is, the comprehension of information, particularly in short conversations or short monologues .
 The conversation or talks are always followed by questions about main ideas, speaker attitude or stance, effectiveness of a transaction, facts and details, and inference about ideas or intentions that are not explicitly stated.
+These are good types of questions, and it is important to assess the process of getting to these results as well.

 If we assume that note-taking can enhance listening performance, then it makes sense to identify the underlying quality of effective note-taking.
 With my authors in the Contemporary Topics series, we identified three areas of “teachable” note-taking quality: